Study abroad courses count as credit toward the social work minor.

 “The social work minor was created to give CWRU undergraduates access to the exceptional scholars and practitioners in the Mandel School.
 Ranked by U.S. News and World Report as #1 in Ohio and #9 in the nation, the Mandel School is a leader.
 Our courses, taught by practitioners, examine issues and problems that directly affect people and their communities.
 Our teachers draw examples from their own research and practice.”

-—Grover C. Gilmore Jack, Joseph and Morton Mandel Dean in Applied Social Sciences
+—Grover C. Gilmore, Jack, Joseph and Morton Mandel Dean Emeritus in Applied Social Sciences

-For more information on the social work minor, contact Dean Gilmore.
+For more information on the social work minor, contact Interim Dean Milligan.